New feature article series about the use of ATLAS.ti // 27.03.2015 11:26am

 Therefore, we are calling researchers from all disciplines and kinds of organizations to submit brief profiles describing their research projects and the way in which they use ATLAS.ti.
 Simply complete this form.
 Once every three months we will pick one project, which will be featured in the Inside ATLAS.ti newsletter.
-The users whose projects are picked will receive a free single-user license.
+The users whose projects are picked will receive a free single-user license or a free software upgrade.

 Ricardo Contreras, Director of the ATLAS.ti Training & Partnership Development Division of ATLAS.ti: “For us as a company that offers a product which is widely used by researchers around the globe it is always inspiring to see how our software is actually put to practical use.
 This is even more the case when it comes to institutions that do pursue research outside the commercial sector.
 So with this call for papers we want to give something back to the community of researchers.”